mobven/HandyViewController/README.md

 * Swift 5.2+

 ## Installation
 HandyViewController is distributed with [Swift Package Manager](https://swift.org/package-manager/) which is the only official distribution tool by Apple.
-You can add HandyViewController to your project from Xcode's `File > Swift Packages > Add Package Dependency` menu from its github URL:
+You can add HandyViewController to your project from Xcode's `File > Swift Packages > Add Package Dependency` menu with its github URL:
 ```swift
 https://github.com/mobven/HandyViewController.git
 ```